NixOS/rfcs/rfcs/0140-simple-package-paths.md

   - "co": 252 values
 - There's only a single directory with over 1 000 entries, which is notably GitHub's display limit, so this means only 92 attributes would be harder to see on GitHub

-These stats are also similar for other package sets for if this standard were to be adopted for them in the future.
+These stats are also similar for other package sets for if directory structure were to be adopted for them in the future.

 ## Migration size
-Due to the limitations of the standard, only a limited set of top-level attributes can be automatically migrated:
+Due to the limitations of the new directory structure, only a limited set of top-level attributes can be automatically migrated:
 - No attributes that aren't derivations like `pkgs.fetchFromGitHub` or `pkgs.python3Packages`
 - No attributes defined using non-`pkgs.callPackage` functions like `pkgs.python3Packages.callPackage` or `pkgs.haskellPackages.callPackage`.
 In the future we might consider having a separate namespace for such definitions.